- J.D., Georgia State University (1985), magna cum laude

 - Lawyering Skills

-Jennifer Chiovaro (J.D. ’85), instructor of law, is a member of the Lawyering Foundations Program.
+Jennifer Chiovaro (J.D. ’85), senior principal lecturer, is a member of the Lawyering Foundations Program.
 She also teaches Advanced Legal Writing and Law and Psychiatry.
 Chiovaro was a member of the first entering class at Georgia State Law, where she graduated magna cum laude.

 Upon graduation from law school, Chiovaro clerked for Judge Ralph Hicks of the Fulton County Superior Court.
 Following her clerkship, she practiced insurance defense law with Powell, Goldstein, Frazer & Murphy, now Bryan Cave, where she litigated medical malpractice and airline liability cases.